emqx/emqx-docs/en_US/admin/cfg-ce.md

   *Type*: `string`

   Path to the certificate file.
+Will be deprecated in 5.1, use .ssl_options.certfile instead.

 **listeners.quic.$name.keyfile**

   *Type*: `string`

   Path to the secret key file.
+Will be deprecated in 5.1, use .ssl_options.keyfile instead.

 **listeners.quic.$name.ciphers**